JaminMartin/pyet-mc/README.md

 ```
 File not found, check your inputs or consider running a simulation with these parameters
 ```
-This will also return a None type which will need to be handled accordingly, such as using a python match statement.
-This will be shown in a following section.
+This will also return a None type, which must be handled accordingly, such as using a Python match statement.
+This will be shown in the following section.
 If the query does return, it will return a Numpy array of our interaction components.
 In that case, the following is also displayed:

 ```
 file found in cache, returning interaction components
 ```
-Following a major update to pyet, it is also recomended that you clear the cache in the event a bug is discovered in the existing code.
+Following a major update to pyet, it is also recommended that you clear the cache in the event a bug is discovered in the existing code.
 This will be highlighted in any release notes.

 This can be done using:
 ```python